Berms

 If there's a property in your neighbourhood that you believe is a fire risk, you might first try to talk to the property owner.

-If this doesn't resolve the problem, contact Fire and Emergency New Zealand (FENZ) to let them know about your concern by completing their Potential Fire Hazard online form for overgrown sections available via their website or call 0800 336 942.
+If this doesn't resolve the problem, contact Fire and Emergency New Zealand (FENZ) to let them know about your concern by completing their Potential Fire Hazard online form for overgrown sections via their website or call 0800 336 942.

 If any road reserve planting is deemed to be a hazard, Council can require that it be trimmed or removed.
 This is for public safety reasons; to ensure clear sight lines and clearance from footpaths, roads, streetlights and drainage.